Shorncliffe

 The level of residential development activity in Shorncliffe is very low in comparison to the average area assessed nationally by AreaSearch

-Additionally, $3.0 million in commercial development approvals have been recorded this financial year, reflecting Shorncliffe's primarily residential nature.
-Compared to Greater Brisbane, Shorncliffe has 19.0% less new development per person and ranks among the 24th percentile of areas assessed nationally, leading to relatively constrained buyer choice and interest in existing dwellings.
-This is lower than the national average, suggesting market maturity and possible development constraints.
+This financial year has seen $3.0 million in commercial development approvals, reflecting Shorncliffe's primarily residential nature.
+Compared to Greater Brisbane, Shorncliffe has 19.0% less new development per person and ranks among the 24th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
 Recent building activity consists entirely of detached houses, maintaining Shorncliffe's traditional suburban character with a focus on family homes appealing to those seeking space.
+Developers are constructing more detached housing than the existing pattern implies (82.0% at Census), reflecting strong demand for family homes amid densification trends.

 Frequently Asked Questions - Development